 Library Media Services is delighted to share some of the wonderful adventures students are having in libraries throughout the Fairbanks North Star Borough School District.
 Every month we highlight several elementary and/or secondary school libraries.
 This provides an opportunity for each to share some of the exciting activities occurring throughout the school year.

-libraries at Anne Wien Elementary, Arctic Light Elementary, and Lathrop High Schools.
+libraries at Pearl Creek Elementary, Salcha Elementary, Tanana Middle, and Ticasuk Brown Elementary Schools.
 Please scroll down and enjoy a brief

 look into these wonderful libraries.
 Afterwards, we invite you to peruse some of the